IgorMeloS/OMxPSG-T-Shirt-Classification/README.md

 This project intends to build three different approaches for object detection.
 The objects to be detected are football jerseys (t-shirts) of the two most popular French teams, the Olympique de Marseille and the Paris Saint-Germain.

 **About the project**: The idea behind this project started with my training on Computer Vision (CV).
 In the beginning of my Artificial Intelligence journey, I wanted deploy a model of Convolutional Neural Network (CNN) to predict images from the both French teams.
 But, in this moment, I didn't have enough knowledge about CV.
 I’ve postulated for a job, to work with CV and, I presented this idea as personal project.
 The experience was a little bite different I had imagined.
-When I was asked about image pre-processing, about labelization and especially if, my model was capable to detect object with video stream, I didn’t have the good answers.
+When I was asked about image preprocessing, about labeling and especially if, my model was capable to detect object with video stream, I didn’t have the good answers.

 After this experience, I was demotivated (I imagined that the classification model was enough), but I decided to go into a deep formation on CV and fill the empty blanks.
 During this process, I've studied many aspects about image preprocessing, CNN architectures (for classification and detection tasks) and OpenCV skills.
 The results presented here is a part of my studies and a nice little reward.